-2.2 The sending of a completely filled out online form by the customer represents a legally binding offer to the ski school to conclude a contract for the services advertised by the ski school.
-The ski school sends an order confirmation to the customer on the basis of such an offer.
-A contractual relationship between the ski school and the customer only comes into effect with the transmission of this order confirmation.
+2.2 The submission of a completed online form by the customer represents a legally binding request to the ski school to conclude a contract for the services advertised by the ski school.
+The ski school sends a booking confirmation to the customer on the basis of such a request.
+A contractual relationship between the ski school and the customer only comes into effect with the transmission of this booking confirmation.

-2.3 The declaration of the customer to an employee of the ski school that he/she wishes to make use of the services of the ski school represents a legally binding offer to the ski school to conclude a contract.
+2.3 The declaration of the customer to an employee of the ski school that he/she wishes to make use of the services of the ski school represents a legally binding request to the ski school to enter into a contract.
 A contractual relationship between the ski school and the respective customer only comes into effect with the payment of the desired service and the issue of a payment receipt.

 2.4 The booking confirmation and/or the proof of payment serve as proof of the use of the booked service and must be presented by the Customer to the respective course instructor at the beginning of the course.

-2.5 The ski school is not obliged to inform the customer of a refusal of online bookings.
-If the customer’s offer is not confirmed by the ski school within a period of 2 (two) weeks from receipt, the customer’s offer is in any case considered as not accepted.
+2.5 The ski school is not obliged to inform the customer of a cancellation of online bookings.
+If the customer’s request is not confirmed by the ski school within a period of 2 (two) weeks from receipt, the customer’s request is in any case considered as rejected.

 3 Right of withdrawal when concluding a contract by telephone, web form or e-mail